 Two-way communication, however, is more complex.
 It requires a person who is asleep to actually understand what they hear from the outside and think about it logically enough to generate an answer, explains Ken Paller, a cognitive neuroscientist at Northwestern University.
 “We believed that it was going to be possible—but until we actually demonstrated it, we weren’t sure.”

 For this study, Paller and his colleagues recruited volunteers who said they remembered at least one dream per week and provided them with guidance on how to lucid dream.
-They were also trained to respond to simple math problems by moving their eyes back and forth—for example, the correct answer to “eight minus six,” would be moving your eyes to the left and right twice.
-While the participants slept, electrodes attached to their faces picked up their eye movements and electroencephalography (EEG)—a method of monitoring brain activity—kept track of what stage of sleep they were in.
+They were also trained to respond to simple math problems by moving their eyes back and forth—for example, the correct response to “eight minus six” would be to move your eyes to the left and right twice.
+While the participants slept, electrodes attached to their faces picked up their eye movements, and electroencephalography (EEG)—a method of monitoring brain activity—kept track of what stage of sleep they were in.

-As Paller’s team was conducting these experiments, they discovered three groups in Germany, France and the Netherlands who were attempting to accomplish the same thing.
+As Paller’s team was conducting these experiments, the researchers discovered three groups in Germany, France and the Netherlands who were trying to accomplish the same thing.
 Instead of competing, the groups decided to collaborate.
-They carried out similar experiments, although with slightly different methods of answering questions and receiving responses.
-The German group, for example, transmitted their math problems using Morse code, and the French group asked their participant— a person with narcolepsy who had expert lucid-dreaming abilities—to answer yes-or-no questions with facial muscle contractions rather than eye movements.
+They carried out similar experiments, though with slightly different methods of answering questions and receiving responses.
+The German group, for example, transmitted its math problems using Morse code, and the French group asked its participant— a person with narcolepsy who had expert lucid-dreaming abilities—to answer yes-or-no questions with facial muscle contractions rather than eye movements.

-Across the four studies, there was a total of 36 participants and 158 trials during which the researchers could verify lucid dreaming and attempted to establish contact.
+Across the four studies, there were a total of 36 participants and 158 trials during which the researchers could verify lucid dreaming and attempted to establish contact.
 Answers were considered correct if three of four raters were in agreement on whether the responses, sometimes very subtle movements, were accurate.
-Correct responses were given in 18 percent of trials, and another 18 percent were classified as ambiguous because raters could not come to a consensus about whether participants provided a correct response, or if they had responded at all.
+Correct responses were given in 18 percent of trials; another 18 percent were classified as ambiguous because raters could not come to a consensus about whether participants gave a correct response or whether they had responded at all.
 Incorrect responses were given in 3 percent of the trials.
-In the majority of trials—60 percent—there was no response.
+Overall there was no response in 60 percent.

-One of the coauthors, Karen Konkoly, a graduate student in Paller’s lab, speculates that participants failed to respond in 60 percent of the trials because they simply did not perceive the incoming communication.
+One of the co-authors, Karen Konkoly, a graduate student in Paller’s lab, speculates that participants failed to respond in 60 percent of the trials because they simply did not perceive the incoming communication.
 In those cases, they rarely reported any incorporation of the questions into their dreams after waking up.
-However, she adds that it is also possible that dreamers perceived the inputs but paid little attention and forgot before awakening.
-The proportion of people who respond could potentially be improved with more training or by presenting questions when people are in specific sleeping brain states, Konkoly says.
+But she adds that it is also possible that dreamers perceived the inputs but paid little attention and forgot before awakening.
+The proportion of people who respond could potentially be improved with more training or by presenting questions when individuals are in specific sleeping brain states, Konkoly says.

-These findings “challenge our ideas about what sleep is,” says Benjamin Baird, a postdoctoral researcher who studies dreams at the University of Wisconsin–Madison and was not involved in this study.
+The findings “challenge our ideas about what sleep is,” says Benjamin Baird, a researcher who studies dreams at the University of Wisconsin–Madison and was not involved in this study.
 Sleep has classically been defined as unresponsiveness to external environmental stimuli—and that feature is still typically part of the definition today, Baird explains.
-“This work pushes us to think carefully—rethink, maybe—about some of those fundamental definitions about the nature of sleep itself, and what’s possible in sleep.“
+“This work pushes us to think carefully—rethink, maybe—about some of those fundamental definitions about the nature of sleep itself and what’s possible in sleep.“

 This kind of two-way communication with dreamers could be used as a tool to better study dreams, according to Paller.
-In particular, he says, the observation that responses some people gave during dreams did not match their reports after waking provides evidence that such real-time techniques will help researchers get more accurate accounts of dreams—and address questions about whether dreams play a useful role in processes such as memory.
-Paller and his colleagues also suggest that this technique could be used by people to enhance problem solving and creativity, by providing a new way to process content in their dreams.
+In particular, he says, the observation that the responses some people gave during dreams did not match their reports after waking provides evidence that such real-time techniques will help researchers get more accurate accounts of dreams—and address whether dreams play a useful role in processes such as memory.
+Paller and his colleagues also suggest this technique could be used by people to enhance problem-solving and creativity, by providing a new way to process content in their dreams.

-Paller and his colleagues are now exploring what other types of questions can be asked during sleep as well as other ways of receiving messages from sleepers, such as sniffing.
-“We’re hopefully going to get better at doing this kind of experiment,” Paller says.
+Paller and his colleagues are now exploring what other types of questions can be asked during sleep, as well as other ways of receiving messages from sleepers, such as sniffing.
+“We are hopefully going to get better at doing this kind of experiment,” he observes.
 “Then [we can] ask new questions about what’s happening during dreams.”